 What is involved in wellness testing?

 There are three main categories of wellness testing for young to middle aged cats: complete blood count (CBC), biochemistry profile, and urinalysis.
 Your veterinarian will advise you on how extensive the testing should be for your cat.
 In younger cats without noticeable health complaints, relatively simple testing may be adequate.
 In middle-aged cats, more comprehensive testing may be beneficial.

-If minor abnormalities are found on the biochemistry profile, the veterinarian may ask you to repeat the tests in a few days, weeks, or months.
-If the abnormalities are more serious, then a more extensive diagnostic workup may be recommended, including an expanded biochemistry profile and special tests including x-rays or ultrasound.
+Biochemistry Profile.
+This is a panel of tests that provides information about the organs and tissues of the body and helps to detect diabetes, kidney disease, liver disease, and other disorders (for more information, see handout “Serum Biochemistry”).
+If minor abnormalities are found on the biochemistry profile, your veterinarian may suggest that the tests be repeated in a few days, weeks, or months.
+If the abnormalities are more serious, then a more extensive diagnostic workup may be recommended, including an expanded biochemistry profile and imaging tests including radiographs (X-rays) or ultrasound.

-Urinalysis is a routine test that reports the physical and chemical properties of a pet’s urine (see Urinalysis).
-The test provides information about how well the kidneys are working, identifies inflammation and infection in the urinary system, and helps to detect diabetes.
+Urinalysis.
+Urinalysis is a routine test that reports the physical and chemical properties of a pet’s urine (for more information, see handout “Urinalysis”).
+The test provides information about how well the kidneys are working and identifies inflammation and infection in the urinary system.
+It can also help to detect diabetes and can be useful in the diagnosis of cancer within the urinary system.
 Urinalysis is part of any comprehensive assessment of the kidneys and urinary system and should be included in routine wellness testing.